EmilStenstrom/friendlybit/comments/2006-11-02-feeds-a-threat-to-design-on-the-web_comments.md

   comment_author_url: http://www.mayvelous.com/?p=239
   comment_content: '[...]
 Over at friendlybit, Emil talks of feed readers being a
     threat to a design on web.
 I find it a good article and something to think about.
-    I&#8217;ve seen many debates over &#8220;Full vs Partial Feed&#8221; publishing.
-    I&#8217;ve seen lots of talk on &#8220;Great Content vs Great Design&#8221;.
-Now Emil brought up another thought on &#8220;Users should decide vs Webmasters should decide&#8221; and &#8220;styling vs unstyling&#8221; web trends.
+    I’ve seen many debates over “Full vs Partial Feed” publishing.
+I’ve seen lots of talk on “Great Content vs Great Design”.
+Now Emil brought up another thought on “Users should decide vs Webmasters should decide” and “styling vs unstyling” web trends.
 The widely accepted rule was to let the users decide the layout; after all why should we need to download the same design over and over?
 Design was something the user decided, not the author. [...]'
   comment_date: '2006-11-03 03:10:37'
   comment_post_ID: '101'
   comment_type: pingback